-If you’ve ever cooked with cast iron, you know how seasoning the pan allows the flavors to absorb into the cooking surface.
+If you’ve ever cooked with cast iron, you know how seasoning the pan lets the flavors absorb into the cooking surface.
 The seasoning (also known as a patina) yields a depth of flavor that would be lost using a nonstick pan.
-Click here to see how to properly season cast iron.
+See how to properly season cast iron.

 KEN HOM suggests seasoning your wok as follows:

 “The best way to season the wok is to scrub it clean, then wipe it dry and heat it over medium heat with two tablespoons of vegetable oil (not olive oil).
 With clean kitchen paper, rub the oil over the surface of the wok.
 Keep doing this every five minutes for about 20 minutes, until the kitchen paper comes out clean.”